-Individuals who played roles in the creation of Illuminations: Reflections of Earth Millennium reunited at EPCOT on September 30, 2009, for a 10 year reunion of the premiere of Reflections of Earth on September 30, 1999.
+ABOVE: Individuals who played roles in the creation of Illuminations: Reflections of Earth Millennium reunited at EPCOT on September 30, 2009, for a 10 year reunion of the premiere of Reflections of Earth on September 30, 1999.
 This is the group photo of all those present.

 To the dismay of all who have been touched by Illuminations: Reflections of Earth, the final performance was on September 30, 2019.
 Thirty eight members of the team who created and produced this spectacular nightly event gathered one last time to watch the final showing together.